 Tenerife is the largest island among the Canary Islands.
 Surprisingly the highest peak in Spain is here, an active volcano Teide.
 Due to the strong winds, we recommend sailing this area to experienced sailors.
 Northeast trade winds exist throughout the year, and they provide excellent conditions to raise your sails and go on a true sailing adventure.
 Tides here are strong and range between 2 and 3 meters.
 It is an open sea area where one should not underestimate the wind.
 Distances between marinas are considerable, so you should plan your trip upfront.
 Also, there are not that many protected bays.
-So, if you are a sailing expert and thrill for an adventure – set sail to Tenerife!
+So, if you are a sailing expert and thrill in an adventure – set sail to Tenerife!

 Sailing Gran Canaria

 Gran Canaria is a great place to start your sailing trip around the Canary Islands.
 Located in the centre of the archipelago, it is a popular place for sailing adventurers.
 As in Tenerife, the sea is rough, and the gusts are strong because of trade winds.
-The deep-sea surrounds the islands as shallow waters are rare.
+The deep sea surrounds the islands as shallow waters are rare.
 Likewise, there is a scarcity of secluded bays.
 Nevertheless, the landmarks are alluring, and the winds are perfect for sailing enthusiasts who love the wind and would like to sail in the Atlantic Ocean.